 This section focuses on different external influences on business activity and how these impact on a business.
 It includes government influences on economic, environmental, and ethical issues and how they impact on the functional areas of businesses.
 In addition, the international economy including globalization and its effects on businesses and governments, multinational businesses, and exchange rates are important issues.

 Legal constraints are an external influence to be considered but these influences are covered in the relevant functional areas above, as well as in this last section.

 Cambridge International AS and A Level Business - 9609

 The Business syllabus enables learners to understand and appreciate the nature and scope of a business, and the role it plays in society.
-The syllabus covers economic, environmental, ethical, governmental, legal, social and technological issues, and encourages a critical understanding of organisations, the markets they serve and the process of adding value.
-Learners examine the management of organisations and, in particular, the process of decision-making in a dynamic external environment.
+The syllabus covers economic, environmental, ethical, governmental, legal, social, and technological issues, and encourages a critical understanding of organizations, the markets they serve, and the process of adding value.
+Learners examine the management of organizations and, in particular, the process of decision-making in a dynamic external environment.

 From the 2016 examination series, this syllabus will replace Cambridge International AS and A Level Business Studies (9707).

 Students who progress onto further Higher Education in Business Studies

 Students may progress on to further education taking one of the core content of the A